saygoweb/snivirtualproxy/README.md

 # SNI Virtual Proxy
-A server that provides named virtual SSL servers for based on the servername given via SNI.
+A server that provides 'lazy loaded' named virtual SSL servers based on the servername given via SNI.

 ## How it Works